Unifex/docs.tokaido.io/pages/environments.md

 - Run `tok destroy` to completely delete and erase your containers.

 <div class="callout callout--warning">
-    <p>tok destroy will delete your database</p>
+    <p>tok destroy will delete your database!</p>
 </div>

-When you want to restart the environment, just run `tok init` again.
+When you want to restart the environment, just run `tok up` again.

 ## Modifying the PHP Environment
 The Tokaido PHP FPM container ships with some sane defaults that are generally reasonable for both local development and production environments.